Sedona Arizona Sunset

 Scottsdale

-Part of the greater Phoenix area, Scottsdale borders the Tonto National forest and is home to a booming tourism industry.
-Scottsdale is home to more destination spas per capita than any city in the country.
+Part of the greater Phoenix area, Scottsdale borders the Tonto National Forest and is home to a booming tourism industry.
+If you’re looking to relax, Scottsdale also has more destination spas per capita than any city in the country.

-It’s also one of the pricier real estate markets on this list.
-According to our listings, as of November 2021, the median sold price was up to $658k, up 22% since October 2020.
+Unsurprisingly, Scottsdale is one of the pricier real estate markets on this list.
+According to our listings, the median sold price in March 2024 was just over $810,000 – down 1.3% from March 2023.

-It’s position, sandwiched between thriving Phoenix and the McDowell Mountains, make it a perfect spot for anyone looking for a balance of nearby culture and nature.
+Scottsdale is sandwiched between Phoenix and the McDowell Mountains, making it ideal for anyone wanting a balance of city and nature.

 Scottsdale Real Estate Listings